Manitoba Writers' Guild: Events and other activities

-The Guild organizes many events during the year (some of them jointly, with other organizations), including the 24-Hour Freedom to Read Marathon, The Dave Williamson National Short Story Competition, Poetry in Motion and Manitoba Book Week events, Brave New Words: The Manitoba Writing and Publishing Awards (with McNally Robinson booksellers).
+The Guild has organized many events over the years (some of them jointly, with other organizations), including the Sheldon Oberman Mentoship Program, the 24-Hour Freedom to Read Marathon, The Dave Williamson National Short Story Competition, Poetry in Motion and Manitoba Book Week events, Brave New Words: The Manitoba Writing and Publishing Awards (with McNally Robinson booksellers).
 They also administer the province's public readings program and otherwise offer several educational sessions for writers.
 As well, they run the Patricia Blondal Memorial Writers' Retreat near Gimli, Manitoba, every summer.
 It also organizes the Manitoba Book Awards and the Sheldon Oberman Mentorship Program.

 In 2023, the guild held its inaugural annual Dave Williamson National Short Story Competition, a writing competition open to submissions from across Canada.
+The guild also administers the annual Rabindranath Tagore Poetry Competition.